kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 anything about driver schema taxonomies.
-CEL runtime errors (for example, dereferencing a field that does not exist on the parsed object) are *not* equivalent to returning `""` — they are extraction failures and cause the device to be filtered out and an Event to be emitted.
+CEL runtime errors (for example, dereferencing a field that does not exist on the parsed object) are *not* equivalent to returning `""` — they are extraction
+failures: the device is not a viable option for the request and an Event is emitted.
 The `apiVersion`/`kind` guard prevents this for objects that belong to other schemas.

 If a driver supports multiple opaque-config schemas where the